4dd4m/VimDocHu/README.md

 # VimDocHu
 Translation of the Vim reference &amp; help files

+## How to configure
-Please move the 'hu' folder into your doc directory in your $VIMRUNTIME path
+* Please move the 'hu' directory into your $VIMRUNTIME/doc
+* remove tags (and / or) tags-hu files from $VIMRUNTIME/doc
+* run ':helptags $VIMRUNTIME/doc in vim'

-Add to your .vimrc:
+* Add to your .vimrc to prioritize hu help files ':helplang=hu,en'

-:helplang=hu
+* search the original documentation if needed like :h tag@hu